5 Fun Nature Journal Entries for Autumn

 Cooler temperatures and leaves changing colors are signs that autumn is on the way.
-This is the perfect time to get outdoors with your family to explore and observe.
+Fall is the perfect time to get outdoors with your family to explore and observe.
 Adding new entries to a nature journal is a creative way for kids to document their discoveries.

 There are several easy ways for students to start a nature journal.
-Anything from a simple sketch pad to a fancy leather bound book can serve as a nature journal.
+Anything from a simple sketch pad to a fancy leather-bound book can serve as a nature journal.
 What will make the journal special are the unique entries your student includes throughout the years.

-Here are five fun ideas for nature journal entries to capture the beauty of the autumn season:
+Here are five fun ideas for nature journal entries to capture the beauty of the autumn season.

 On a page in the journal write words related to the season.
 Then, take a nature walk and look for items to write down for each letter in the word.
 For example:

-More words suggestions are: apple, autumn, chilly, deciduous, foliage, leaves, pine cone, season, squirrel, etc.
+More words suggestions are apple, autumn, chilly, deciduous, foliage, leaves, pine cone, season, squirrel, etc.

-4. Animal Tales.
 Look for birds, insects, squirrels, and other creatures on your nature walks.
 Observe their actions and characteristics.
 In your journal write a poem or fictional story about an unusual animal you see.
 I still remember writing about “Sneaky Snake,” the crime-fighting garden snake I found when I was in middle school!

 We hope your family enjoys exploring nature this season.
 Encourage your children to get creative as they observe and document the world around them using their nature journals.